Climbing Trees : Hebron2013 : Staylittle Music

 [buy Hebron from Bandcamp - £7][2015 : Staylittle Music]

 Which brings us onto Graves.

 Released at the end of November 2015, this is the first song from what will be their second CD.
 It signals its intent with a quiet church organ / acoustic guitar intro, before the drums and electric guitar show that this is a new harder, louder sound.
-It is a song of small town lives lost and emptied, and redemption, and the accompanying video captures this.
-It is also one of the best music videos featuring a man eating a doner kebab ever shot.
+It is a song of small town lives lost and emptied, and redemption, and the accompanying video captures this - it is one of the best music promos featuring a man eating a doner kebab ever shot.